 There are two main types of cartridge, in terms of where they get their power: moving magnet (MM) and moving coil (MC).
 Moving coil designs are made with a newer technology that’s a bit more advanced.
 High quality moving coil cartridges can get more sound accuracy and detail than moving magnet designs, but because they’re more intricate are also more expensive.
 Moving magnet designs tend to be a better value.

-It’s easy to find a moving magnet cartridge for less than $100 that sounds great.
+It’s easy to find a moving magnet cartridge for a reasonable price that sounds great.
 Moving coil cartridges in that price range, though, tend to be cheaply made, so while in general a moving coil design is more advanced, moving magnet cartridges are the better option for the audiophile on a budget.

 You will also find cartridges designated as either stereo or mono.
 Mono indicates the sound is intended to come out of a single channel, while stereo sound is split between two channels.
 Modern vinyl is almost exclusively pressed to be played in stereo, and for most people a stereo cartridge is the obvious way to go.